codyloyd/minotaur/docs/tutorial/README.md

   ball.y += ball.vy * dt
 }
 ```
 Notice that in the above snippet, we multiply the velocity by `game.update`'s `dt` parameter.
 This parameter stands for the amount of time that has elapsed since the last time `game.update` has been called.
-Doing this calculation keeps the speed of the ball consistent, even if the framerate lags and the time between each iteration of the update function is inconsistent.
+Doing this calculation keeps the speed of the ball consistent, even if the framerate lags and the time between each iteration of the update function are inconsistent.

 ### Wall Bounce

-Making the ball bounce off of the walls requires checking the position of the ball and changing it's direction once it hits the edge of the game canvas.
+Making the ball bounce off of the walls requires checking the position of the ball and changing its direction once it hits the edge of the game canvas.
 We can do this check inside of the update function like so:

 ``` javascript
 game.update = function(dt) {